7hekaka/newcytosim/doc/sim/placement.md

      }

 All parameters are optional.
 See the specifications below.
-Some POSITION primitives refer to the *current space*, but another space can be specified (`position = inside, my_space`).
+Some POSITION primitives refer to the *master space*, but another space can be specified (`position = inside, my_space`).

-The rotation given in `orientation` is applied before the translation given by `position`.
+The rotation given in `orientation` is applied before the translation specified in `position`.
-If a second value is specified in `orientation`, this rotation will be applied after the translation.
-The parameter `direction` is a replacement to `orientation`, which is handy in the case of linear objects.
-If both are specified, `direction` will be ignored.
+But if a second value is specified in `orientation`, this rotation will be applied after the translation.
+The parameter `direction` is a alternative to `orientation`, by which one specifies a vector, rather than a full rotation.
+If `direction` is specified, `orientation` will be ignored.

 # POSITION

-A position is defined with a `PRIMITIVE` optionally followed by `TRANSFORMATION`.
+A position is defined with a `PRIMITIVE` optionally followed by some `TRANSFORMATION`.
 A vector is first set according to the `PRIMITIVE`, and the transformations are applied one after the other, in the order in which they are given.
 Examples:

 	   position = 1 0 0
+	   position = disc 2 0.1
 	   position = circle 3 at 1 0
 	   position = square 3 align 1 1 0 at 1 1